johnConstant/CI-PP5-burger-bar/README.md

 </details>

-### Category detail page
+### Menu Item detail page
+- This page contains the featured image, name, description, price and allergen information where applicable.
 - There are two views depending whether a user is logged in or not
-  - Users who are logged in as admins can see the option to edit or delete a category under the general category information.
+  - Users who are logged in as admins can see the option to edit or delete a menu item.
-  - Logged-in users and unauthenticated users will not have the ability to edit or delte catgories and therefore won't see this section of the page.
+  - Logged-in users and unauthenticated users will not have the ability to edit or delete menu items and therefore won't see this section of the page.
-- Visitors to this page will see the featured image, a category description where applicable and the related recipes listed below in card format.
 - User stories covered: 3, 10, 12
 <details><summary>See feature images</summary>